 2. Climb the Sydney Harbour Bridge Pylon

 Finding the entrance to the museum can be a bit tricky so you might want to check a map before you go.
 You cannot enter the pylon from the base under the bridge; you need to walk onto the footpath along the roadway.
-Look for the stairs located near Gloucester St and Cumberland St in The Rocks; not far from the Australian Heritage Hotel, if you pass the Bridgeclimb office, you have gone too far.
+Look for the stairs, or the new lift, located near Gloucester St and Cumberland St in The Rocks; not far from the Australian Heritage Hotel, if you pass the Bridgeclimb office, you have gone too far.

 The only negative is that they close at 5 pm so no sunset shots in the summer.
 Read my detailed review of the Pylon Museum and lookout and see if you are up to it.